asbillings07/ng-redux-connect/README.md

 const CoursesWithRedux = reduxConnect(Courses)

 ```
-That's it, now you can use redux like you would before
+That's it, now you can use redux like you would before.
-...
 ```

 ## Adding extra functionality